DataBiosphere/clinvar-ingest/README.md

     2. Run the compressed download file through our command line [XML -> JSON tool](https://github.com/broadinstitute/monster-xml-to-json-list) and store the output to a temporary local volume
-    3. Upload the JSON data to GCS using [gsutil](https://github.com/GoogleCloudPlatform/gsutil)
+    3. Upload both the raw XML data and the JSON data to GCS using [gsutil](https://github.com/GoogleCloudPlatform/gsutil)
 2. [Dataflow](https://cloud.google.com/dataflow/)
     1. Transform the JSON input data from GCS into the specified output schema
     2. Store output part files in GCS